Amirkamaliannot/OWASP-Educational-Handout/owasp.md

     - **Phishing Attacks**: Attackers can use open redirects to make phishing links appear more legitimate by hiding them behind a trusted domain.
     - **Malware Distribution**: Users may be redirected to sites hosting malware.
     - **XSS**: It can leveraged XSS

+### Verb Tampering
+  - This is a type of security vulnerability where an attacker attempts to manipulate HTTP methods (such as GET, POST, PUT, DELETE, etc.) to trigger unexpected behavior on the server.
+  - This vulnerability can lead to unauthorized access, data manipulation, or even the execution of malicious code.

+  #### Explanation of Verb Tampering:
+    In the HTTP protocol, different methods are used for specific actions.
+For example:

+    **GET**: Used to request data from the server.
+    **POST**: Used to send data to the server.
+    **PUT**: Used to update data on the server.
+    **DELETE**: Used to delete data from the server.

+  - In some cases, servers do not properly validate HTTP methods, which may allow unauthorized or unexpected methods to be executed.
+  - This weakness can be exploited by attackers to access functionalities that should not be available.

+  #### Examples of Verb Tampering:
+    1. Changing GET to POST:
+      Suppose there is a login form that uses the POST method.
+If the server does not properly validate the methods, an attacker could change the method to GET, sending sensitive data in the URL, which might then be logged on the server.
+    2. Using PUT or DELETE Methods:
+      If the server mistakenly allows PUT or DELETE methods, an attacker could upload new files to the server or delete existing ones.